 A community-driven, practical User Experience conference in the heart of Cambridge

-You'll leave UX Cambridge 2016 with new ideas and skills to improve your user experiences, an increased professional network, and memories of many useful conversations.
+We'll return in 2017, with even more UX goodness to ensure you leave us with new ideas and skills to improve your user experiences, an increased professional network, and memories of many useful conversations.

 Join our mailing list to ensure you don't miss out - be the first to hear important announcements and event news.